-Tokyo might not be the first Christmas destination that comes to mind, however, it actually looks very romantic and special during the holiday's thanks to cozy Christmas markets and stunning holiday illuminations contributing to already bright neon signs and ads in the city.
+Tokyo might not be the first Christmas destination that comes to mind, however, it actually looks rather romantic and special during the holidays thanks to cozy Christmas markets and stunning holiday illuminations contributing to already bright neon signs and ads in the city.
 The greatest thing about Christmas light displays is that they are switched on for the entire winter season from mid-November through to mid-February.

 Yebisu Garden Place looks fairy-tale-like during the winter Illumination, featuring over 100,000 LEDs.
-The main highlight of the garden is the 10-m Christmas tree and a 5-m impressive Baccarat chandelier.
+The main highlight of the garden is the 33-foot (10-m) Christmas tree and a 16-foot (5-m) impressive Baccarat chandelier.
 Visitors can also stop by a Christmas Market and an ice skate rink.

 Roppongi Hills host one of the best Christmas illuminations.
 Over 700,000 LEDs light up Keyakizaka Street and a few other sites in the area.
 With Tokyo Tower in the background, this is one of the most photographed spots during the holiday season.

 Marunouchi Illumination in front of the Tokyo Station Marunouchi Exit is one of the oldest in Tokyo.
-The 1.2 km illuminated street is lit up by one million LED lights hanging on the trees and arching over the promenade.
+The almost-a-mile (1.2 km) illuminated street is lit up by one million LED lights hanging on the trees and arching over the promenade.